swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

-the Swift project will not preclude other similar tools being written, but the expectation is that this tool will be officially maintained as part of the Swift project and will (once the details are decided) enforce the official style guide.
+the Swift project will not preclude other similar tools being written, but the expectation is that this tool will be officially maintained as part of the Swift project and will (once the details are decided) format users' code in accordance with the accepted code style guidelings.

 The proposal authors ([among others](#acknowledgments)) have collaborated on the `swift-format` tool currently hosted at https://github.com/google/swift/tree/format and intend to propose its adoption into the Swift project.

-The tool will be used as part of evaluating options for an official style guide, as part of a follow-up proposal on the details of the style guide itself.
+The tool will be used as part of evaluating options for the proposed code style guidelines, as part of a follow-up proposal on the details of the guidelines themselves.

+As with the style guidelines above, the adopted formatting tool will not be forced upon a developer's workflow by any part of the Swift toolchain.
+Users who wish not to use it will have the option to simply not run it on their code.

 ## Alternatives considered

-One alternative would be to not bless an official style and leave it to individual developers and teams to create their own guidelines (if they so desired).
+One alternative would be to not propose any particular style guidelines and leave it to individual developers and teams to create their own (if they so desired).
 That, of course, does not address the points listed in [Motivation](#motivation) above.

-Some Swift users have suggested that instead of having an official language style, tooling should be able to transform code to the developer's personal style upon checkout and then back to some canonical style upon check-in, allowing individual developers to code in whatever style they wished.
+Some Swift users have suggested that instead of proposing any style guidelines, tooling should be able to transform code to the developer's personal style upon checkout and then back to some canonical style upon check-in, allowing individual developers to code in whatever style they wished.
 While such